Talent is Everywhere. Let’s Open our Doors to it.

 Due to the role technology plays in our lives, the decisions made in venture capital filter down not only to the larger tech ecosystem, but also influence society as a whole.
 Enter Diversity VC, which was founded in 2020 to ensure these decisions are being made responsibly and without bias.

-As mentioned above, the foundation of Speedinvest’s EOI strategy rests on the idea that there are untapped pools of founders and talented professionals.
+As mentioned above, the foundation of Speedinvest’s DEI strategy rests on the idea that there are untapped pools of founders and talented professionals.
 That’s why we’ve chosen to form and develop relationships with organizations that can give us greater insights and visibility within those underserved networks.
 So far, we have partnerships with Female Founders, Sozialheld*innen and Unicorns in Tech.

 If you are interested in partnering with us or have other questions on the topic, please reach out to us at email@example.com.

-Our outreach to women specifically is further strengthened through Speedinvest Venture Partner, Deepali Nangia.
+Our outreach to women specifically is further strengthened through Speedinvest Partner, Deepali Nangia.
 A winner of the UK Business Angels Association’s Investor of the Year 2021 award, Deepali is an accomplished Angel investor and advocate for female entrepreneurs who has proven over and over to be an invaluable asset during our journey.

-We are, naturally, very excited to be able to share the news of partnerships and certifications, but a culture shift in VC will not come from quick fixes and virtue signalling.
+We are, naturally, very excited to be able to share the news of partnerships and certifications, but a culture shift in VC will not come from quick fixes and virtue signaling.
 The most meaningful results will come from learning to recognize and be consistently mindful of the biases that influence our decisions on a daily basis.
-This is what will lead us to achieving our goal of making EOI an integral part of Speedinvest’s DNA.
+This is what will lead us to achieving our goal of making DEI an integral part of Speedinvest’s DNA.